Aaroneld/GameOfLife/README.md

 ### Additional Functions

-1. Allow the user to generate a randomized input of cells
+1. Allow a user to generate a randomized input of cells

-2. Allow the user to affect aesthetic changes to the game display (font/color)
+2. Allow a user to affect aesthetic changes to the game display (font/color)

-3. Allow to pick from a selection of preset starting states
+3. Allow a user to  pick from a selection of preset starting states

-## Solution Domain
+## Implementation Details

 This application is implemented completely client-side as a single page application there is no need for long term data persistence so access to a remote server is not necessary.